gerodrig/REST-Auth-UserStore/README.md

 1. Clone .env.template to .env and configure the environment variables.
 2. Run npm install to install the dependencies.
 3. If a database is needed, configure the docker-compose.yml and run docker-compose up -d to launch the desired services.
+4. Fill database with seed `npm run seed`.
-4. Run npm run dev to launch the project in development mode.
+5. Run npm run dev to launch the project in development mode.